Enteee/duckpond.ch/_drafts/a-powerful-udev-script-template.md

   RUN+="/usr/lib/udev/scripts/undock.sh"
 ```

-When the udev rule runs the script, everything written by the script is appended
+When the udev rule runs the script, everything written is appended to the system
-to the system log.
+log.
 Stderr messages will be prefixed with `[stderr]`.
-Getting all
+Getting all the output of
-the output of a script run again is then as simple as:
+a script run is then as simple as:

 ```shell
 $ journalctl -e -t undock.sh